sturmisch/sturmisch.github.io/CTF/2019/CJ Finale/ziel/index.md

 ```

-Basically, the spawn allocates a player chunk (as a char \* with maximum size of 200) with the following structure:
+Basically, the `spawn` function allocates a player chunk (as a char \* with maximum size of 200) with the following structure:
 ```C
 struct player
 {